mynar7/blog/content/blog/bad-habits-successful-dev/index.md

 Welcome to my blog!

-I'm a front-end [developer](https://www.linkedin.com/in/leewarrick), developer meetup [organizer](https://meetup.com/project-code-experience), [podcast](https://techjr.dev) host, and I get paid for some of those things.
+I'm a front-end [developer](https://www.linkedin.com/in/lee-warrick), meetup [organizer](https://meetup.com/project-code-experience), [podcast](https://techjr.dev) host, and I get paid for some of those things.

 Before we start, I'm not saying you have to be or do all those things to be successful.
 Making software is really my only metric for being successful as a developer.
 If you code and make things, that's what matters at the end of the day.
 Everything else is a bonus in my book.